pitermarx/pitermarx.github.io/content/posts/2022/12/christianity-is-cool/index.md

 > Why do you look at the speck of sawdust in your brother’s eye and pay no attention to the plank in your own eye?
 How can you say to your brother, ‘Let me take the speck out of your eye,’ when all the time there is a plank in your own eye?
 You hypocrite, first take the plank out of your own eye, and then you will see clearly to remove the speck from your brother’s eye.
 > - <cite> Jesus, [Mathew 7](https://www.biblegateway.com/passage/?search=Matthew%207%3A3&version=NIV) </cite>

-and Jesus' parable of the self righteous Pharisee
+and Jesus' parable of the self-righteous Pharisee

 > Two men went up to the temple to pray, one a Pharisee and the other a tax collector.
 The Pharisee stood by himself and prayed: ‘God, I thank you that I am not like other people—robbers, evildoers, adulterers—or even like this tax collector.
 I fast twice a week and give a tenth of all I get.’
 But the tax collector stood at a distance.
 He would not even look up to heaven, but beat his breast and said, ‘God, have mercy on me, a sinner.’
 I tell you that this man, rather than the other, went home justified before God.
 > - <cite> Jesus, [Luke 18](https://www.biblegateway.com/passage/?search=Luke%2018&version=NIV) </cite>